haakoo/haakoo.github.io/_drafts/1 - move-from-ghost.org-to-jekyll.markdown

 - jekyll
 ---

-# Moving the blog from Ghost.org to Jekyll

 My process of moving from Ghost.org to Jekyll, on Github pages (Gitlab-pages?).

 ## Install Jekyll locally

 Link-to-gihub-resources

 ## Export and convert data from Ghost.org